tobyatgithub/Three-Easy-Pieces-Of-Computer-System/README.md

 Both O(1) and CFS use multiple queues, whereas BFS uses a single queue, showing that both approaches can be successful.
 O(1) ~ based on priority; CFS more like stride scheduling, do a deterministic proportional-share.
 BFS is based on Earliest Eligible Virtual Deadline First.

-### Chapter 13, The Abstraction: Address Spaces
+## Chapter 13, The Abstraction: Address Spaces
+---
+> Now we start to really explore concurrency topic, where we want to allow multiple programming running on one machine at the same time, and we want to allow multiple users to use a machine at the same time.
+What are some concepts we must think about? (protection, and address space management.)

 - Multiprogramming and time sharing: The notion of interactivity became important, as many users might be concurrently using a machine, each waiting for (or hoping for) a timely response from their currently-executing tasks.

-- Protection: In particular, allow- ing multiple programs to reside concurrently in memory makes **protection** an important issue; you don’t want a process to be able to read, or worse, write some other process’s memory.
+- Protection: In particular, allowing multiple programs to reside concurrently in memory makes **protection** an important issue; you don’t want a process to be able to read, or worse, write some other process’s memory.

 - Address space (code, stack, heap): However, we have to keep those pesky users in mind, and doing so requires the OS to create an easy to use abstraction of physical memory.
 We call this abstraction the address space, and it is the running program’s view of memory in the system.
 The address space of a process contains all of the memory state of the running program.